 Once you’ve established that your child is ready for potty training, you can begin to teach potty training words to help them communicate better.
-Routines are always important in potty training, and perhaps the most important one is learning and practicing good bathroom hygiene.
+A schedule helps your toddler with the process, but perhaps the most important one is learning and practicing good bathroom hygiene.

 Set a Good Example for Potty Training